2007 East Timorese parliamentary election: Conduct

 In early June, two supporters of the CNRT were killed in pre-election violence at the beginning of the campaign period; the rest of the campaign period was reportedly peaceful, however.

 The start of the election campaign was overshadowed by some violent clashes.
 In Dili, one man was killed when a hand grenade exploded during gang fighting.
 Three others were injured.
 In Baucau, supporters of Fretilin and CNRT fought each other, and in the eastern district of Viqueque, supporters of a smaller party were beaten up while holding an election rally.

 On 3 June an election rally of Xanana Gusmão was attacked in Viqueque.
 The five attackers were off-duty plainclothes police officers, according to UNMIT.
 CNRT member Alfonso "Kuda Lay" Guterres, 35, was hit three times by bullets and died.
 UN security forces dispersed the crowd with tear gas and warning shots.
 Gusmão was not injured, and according to UNMIT, he was probably not the target of the attack.
 When Guterres' body was taken to his hometown of Ossu that evening, 24-year-old CNRT member Domingus was shot dead, and a 16-year-old was injured.
 Again, according to President José Ramos-Horta, police officers were the perpetrators.
 Reasons for the attacks were not disclosed.
-The International Stabilization Force (ISF) moved a unit to Viqueque, and the UN increased its security efforts for the election campaign.
+The International Stabilisation Force (ISF) moved a unit to Viqueque, and the UN increased its security efforts for the election campaign.
 In October 2008 the Baucau District Court sentenced police officer Luis da Silva to six years in prison for killing Guterres.

 On 27 June the election campaign ended with some violent incidents: Fretilin accused CNRT members of throwing stones at one of its convoys.
 Near Manatuto, police used tear gas against roadblockers.
 In Dili, clashes broke out between supporters of the various parties.

 Overall, the United Nations called the election campaign peaceful.
 Atul Khare, the head of UNMIT, reported violent incidents at only four of the more than 150 election campaign events so far.
 From 28 May to 12 June the Election Violence Education and Resolution (EVER) program counted 34 cases of election-related violence, half of them during the first week of the campaign.
 Most of the incidents took place in Baucau, with four to five each in Oe-Cusse Ambeno, Ermera, Viqueque and Bobonaro.
 There were no incidents in four of the 13 districts.